Saturday, June 22, 2024

 Behind the scenes filming Davros' end of Part Three rant to camera.

-As old enemies return, a companion departs, as Janet Fielding bid adieu to the series, and Tegan leaves her friends on her own terms to stay on modern day Earth, away from the terror, violence and carnage that had she has witnessed in this particular story.
-Overall though, prior to her emotional farewell and the break-up of the current TV trio, Tegan has very little to do in the final version of Resurrection, spending a large section Earthbound and injured, but the finale scene between her and the Doctor counters such disappointment, proving both memorable and incredibly sad - I remember shedding a few tears with the goodbye scene on its original transmission in February 1984.
+As old enemies return, a companion departs.
+Janet Fielding bid adieu to the series, with Tegan leaving her friends on her own terms so as to stay on modern day Earth, away from the terror, violence and carnage that had she has witnessed in this particular story.
+Overall though, prior to her emotional farewell and the break-up of the current TV trio, Tegan, prior to her emotional departure, has very little to do in the final version of Resurrection, spending a large section Earthbound and injured, but the finale scene between her and the Doctor counters such disappointment, proving both memorable and incredibly sad - I remember shedding a few tears with the goodbye scene on its original transmission in February 1984.
 Tegan was certainly one of the finest companions of eighties Who, thanks to the fine work of Janet Fielding and the boldness of writers like Saward and Christopher Bailey.

 Time to say goodbye...